ncontiero/dkcutter-nextjs/README.md

 **Warning**: After this point, change 'My name', etc to your own information.

-Answer the prompts with your own desired [options](./docs/project-generation-options.md).
+Answer the prompts with your own desired [options][options-url].
 For example:

 ```bash
 ✔ What is the project name? … My Awesome Project